GCC Documentation 1266

 I would like to know how to document General Computer Control.

-I was told that a documentation should comprise of:- a process flowchart
+I was told that a documentation should comprise of:

 Is the process flowchart a mandatory part of the documentation